 Urbanspace makes markets.
 We cultivate environments rich in creativity – places where local makers collaborate, exchange ideas, and showcase their wares.
 Fostering community by transforming city spaces, we are motivated to provide the platforms on which artisans and entrepreneurs succeed.

-Urbanspace began in London in 1972 as Urban Space Management, the brainchild of developer Eric Reynolds.
-During its 40+ years of existence, the company has revamped derelict city spaces, conserved heritage buildings, and created vibrant new places for community and commercial gathering.
+Urbanspace was founded in 1970 as Urban Space Management, the brainchild of developer Eric Reynolds.
+During its 40+ years of existence, the company has developed well over 50 projects, revamped derelict city spaces, conserved heritage buildings, and created vibrant new places for community and commercial gathering.
 Its formula: imaginative promotion, close involvement with the arts and, above all, nurturing of small business.